 If you are just getting started, you may not have the resources to hire a professional designer to create a logo for you.
 In those cases, using an online logo creator may be the best option.
 There are a number of online logo tools that can help create a logo online.
 These tools will walk you through the process and help establish your brand.
 Create logo online software is very popular and can be found with a simple search.
 Here are a few options to consider:

 This program allows individuals to create and design a logo for free using icons located in their database.
-It helps you decide what colors, shapes and text you like to create a professional logo.
+It helps you decide what colours, shapes and text you like to create a professional logo.

 This software has two versions – free and premium.
 With a straightforward interface, it has a large font selection, different templates to choose, and allows you to save and return to complete the project.